ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-angular.md

 | ```
 | ## Grid Options
 |
-| The `gridOptions` object is a 'one stop shop' for the entire interface into the grid, commonly used if using plain JavaScript.
-| Grid options can however be used instead of, or in addition to, normal framework binding.
+| The `gridOptions` object is a 'one stop shop' for the entire interface into the grid and can be used instead of or in addition to the normal framework bindings.
 |
 | The example below shows the different types of items available on `gridOptions`.
 |